BilalSubhani/AngularProject/README.md

 # AngularProject

 <br>
-First project on Angular JS, consisting of a single webpage with header, navbar, slider and footer.
+First project on Angular JS, consisting of a single webpage with hero section, navbar, slider and footer.